aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 ```

 Treat this as a blocker and resolve it before initiating a switchover.
 The readiness event described in [Plan your Blue/Green switchover in advance](#plan-your-bluegreen-switchover-in-advance) is not emitted while green is unreachable, and it is emitted once reachability is restored.
 Reachability is not tracked during the active switchover phases, where nodes are expected to be briefly unavailable.

+The readiness event is also withheld when the green environment is reachable but no longer reports itself as part of the deployment.
+Otherwise the collected topology would still look complete and the deployment would be reported as ready while the blue-to-green mapping named a node that no switchover will ever use.

 ### Behavior on 4.4.0 and earlier